Sustave-Africa/demo-repository/README.md

-# Welcome to your organization's demo respository
+# Welcome to Sustave
-This code repository (or "repo") is designed to demonstrate the best GitHub has to offer with the least amount of noise.

-The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.
+This repository contains a comprehensive technical documentation of Sustave's PostgreSQL database architecture, designed specifically for stakeholders including co-founders, investors, farmers, and business partners.
+The documentation details the security, performance, and data integrity enhancements implemented in Sustave's agritech platform, with a focus on carbon credit tokenization and sustainable farming practices.